merak48763/maputil/README.md

 ### Data Structure

-- (optional) compound `player`
-  - string `function`: The function to be run as the player clicked the interaction, at the interaction.
+- (optional) string `as_player`: The function to be run as the player clicked the interaction, at the interaction.
-- (optional) compound `this`
-  - string `function`: The function to be run as & at the interaction.
+- (optional) string `as_this`: The function to be run as & at the interaction.

 ### Example